Menu

 Falling on Deaf Ears in the West?

-It’s easy to understand why Ukrainians feel frustrated when Western news provides little coverage of Ukraine.
+It’s easy to understand why Ukrainians feel frustrated when Western news provides little coverage in comparison to the daily reality of a war-engulfed Ukraine.

-No longer does Ukraine’s suffering top the daily headlines, even after nights of drone attacks or war crimes killing civilians in their sleep.
+No longer does Ukraine’s suffering top the daily headlines, even after nights of drone attacks, war crimes killing civilians in their sleep, or drones chasing civilians in Kherson.

-Yet, is this lack of front-page coverage truly surprising?
+But, is this lack of front-page coverage really surprising?

 After 2.5 years of full-scale war and over a decade of conflict, what’s one more airstrike?
 What’s one more child pulled from the rubble?

-They’ve seen it all before: Iraq, Syria, Afghanistan, then Ukraine, and now Gaza.
-The gut-wrenching feeling they once had when witnessing a child being rescued from the debris of a bombed house has faded.
+It feels awful to say, but, they’ve seen it all before: Iraq, Syria, Afghanistan, then Ukraine, and now Gaza.
+The gut-wrenching feeling they once had when witnessing a child being rescued from the debris of a bombed house has faded because it’s now become a daily reality.

 Emotional Detachment

 This constant exposure to tragedy has led to a certain numbness.
-Where once shock and heartbreak drove us to engage, now it often leads to turning away or disengagement.
+Where once shock and heartbreak drove us to engage, now it often leads to, what seems like, turning away or disengagement.

 American essayist Susan Sontag addresses this in her book ‘Regarding the Pain of Others’, “it seems normal to turn away from images that simply make us feel bad.
 Many more would be switching channels if the news media were to devote more time to the particulars of human suffering caused by war and other infamies.
 But it is probably not true that people are responding less.
 That we are not totally transformed, that we can turn away, turn the page, switch the channel, does not impugn the ethical value of an assault by images.”